megascatterbomb/mega_mod/README.md

   - On death: the damage dealt by the player is broadcast in chat.
     - If the dead ringer is used, a fake message is displayed to Hale only.
     - Insults the player if they do 0 damage.
-  - At round end:
+  - At round end, the following are displayed:
+    - The round duration.
+    - The amount of Mercs killed by hale.
-    - The top 3 players' damage is listed.
+    - The top 3 players' damage (RPS winners displayed in gold).
-    - The total damage by all players is displayed.
+    - The total damage by all players.
-    - Damage by other sources (e.g. Distillery grinder) is listed separately.
+    - Damage by other sources (e.g. Distillery grinder).
-    - Winners of RPS are displayed in gold.
-    - Shows a percentage of how much health the Mercs managed to chip away.
+    - Total damage.
 - **Anti-AFK measures**:
   - If a player fails to send a keyboard input for 60 seconds, they are "fired" (killed).
   - When this happens, Hale's health is reduced to compensate, as though the idle player was never there in the first place.